The Little Ghost: Origin

 When Otfried Preußler was a child, his grandmother Dora told him stories very often.
-One of these stories was about a White Lady (ghost) who predicted births and deaths in the family of her descendants and who moreover protected her home very often.
-Once, the white lady closed away the Swedish General Torstenson Torstenson from the castle of her father, by shooing him out of his bed, giving him a telling off, while he was only wearing his night clothes and begging for mercy.
-Preußler always kept this scene in mind and while he was writing the book of the history of the white lady, the white lady converted to the Little Ghost.
+One of these stories was about a White Lady who predicted births and deaths in the family of her descendants and who moreover protected her home very often.
+Once, the white lady closed away the Swedish General Torsten Torstenson from the castle of her father, by shooing him out of his bed, giving him a telling off, while he was only wearing his night clothes and begging for mercy.
+Preußler always kept this scene in mind, and while he was writing the book of the history of the white lady, the white lady converted to the Little Ghost.

 Editions

 The original Thienemann edition was later published with different front pages and with different publishers, like the German Bücherbund, the Büchergilde Gutenberg, Bertelsmann Lesering (RM book and media) and with its successor Club Bertelsmann.

 The original illustrations from Franz Joseph Tripp were used for the international publishing.
-However, some editions were published with new illustrations on the front page, like e. g. the Spanish version “El pequeño fantasma” or some Russian versions from Malenkoe Prividenie.
-The Dutch version “Het spookje” was completely new illustrated by Ingrid Schubert.
+However, some editions were published with new illustrations on the front page, like e. g. the Spanish version El pequeño fantasma or some Russian versions from Malenkoe Prividenie.
+The Dutch version Het spookje was completely new illustrated by Ingrid Schubert.